Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CiUdIN4aPww.md

 ### Transcript

-> yeah yeah exactly the editor in me is rock hard by these continuity details yeah they wouldn't get past it they probably would like i think even i would spot that one and be like i can't deal with this popping yeah but it would definitely never have gone past in it it's way too anal for that yeah all right
+> yeah yeah exactly the editor in me is rock hard by these continuity details yeah they wouldn't get past it they probably would like I think even I would spot that one and be like I can't deal with this popping yeah but it would definitely never have gone past in it it's way too anal for that yeah all right